 This photo is from the Montessori-based Catechesis of the Good Shepherd program I had started in our church when my children were little.
 You’ll notice that the activities are generally inexpensive and easy to set up.
 I like to keep the practical life materials the same color on one tray whenever possible to make the activity attractive – and to make it easy for children to return the materials to the proper tray.
 You can set up practical life activities however works best for you, though.

 Practical Life Activities and Links

-Montessori Primary Guide has a wonderful introduction to the practical life activities with activities for each of the main areas along with videos to help you understand how to demonstrate activities using Montessori techniques.
+Montessori Primary Guide has a great introduction to the practical life activities with activities for each of the main areas along with videos to help you understand how to demonstrate activities using Montessori techniques.

 My Montessori Journey has a listing of practical life activities for the beginning of the school year.

 I have a post with information about free online access to comprehensive Montessori scope and sequence from Montessori Compass and The Montessori Foundation.

 I have a category with many posts of practical life activities (including favorite Montessori practical life activities for toddlers and preschoolers) that are easy to duplicate at home.

 You’ll find many practical life activities at our Living Montessori Now YouTube channel.